 Rhetorical devices are figures of speech that deliberately use patterns in speech and writing to obtain an intended effect from the listener or reader.
 Everyone speaks and writes in patterns.

-However, rhetoric represents a form of art in an oratory where you deliberately study how to manipulate common or ordinary language or speech and make it into something extraordinary.
+However, rhetoric represents a form of art in an oratory or argument where you deliberately study how to manipulate common or ordinary language or speech and make it into something extraordinary.

 A speaker or writer who knows how to use rhetorical devices effectively will be able to better gain the attention of the reader or convince them of the cause or argument being talked about.